 At the present time, the Department of Computer Sciences is placing interns with three offices in the Vatican: the Vatican Internet Office of the Holy See, the Pontifical Council for Social Communications, and the Vatican Radio Office.
 Projects vary and might include development of the Vatican website, security, online registration, compatibility modifications, network modeling, and working with Java.

 To participate, students must have a junior standing at the time of the internship and must have an overall grade point average of 3.0 or higher.
-We encourage you to talk to your academic advisor and Dr. Robert Beck, Chair of the CSC Department, about this opportunity.
+We encourage you to talk to your academic advisor and Dr. Lillian Cassel, Chair of the CSC Department, about this opportunity.

 The Internship offers the opportunity to spend a semester in Rome, Italy, gain first-hand experience in working in the Computing Sciences field, and discover the natural wonder associated with the Vatican.
 The experience is something that the participants will remember for the rest of their lives.